akash-sethiya/E-todo/README.md

 ## Notes

-Currently working on Extended implmentation and facing some issues with app UI designing.
+* Face issues on designing the UI of the application.

 ## References
 * https://developer.android.com/index.html